 Owning a home gym solves many of these issues.
 You can fit in a quick session any time during the day and benefit from the cumulative effect of multiple workouts too.
 According to the Mayo Clinic, three 10-minute sessions are just as effective as one 30-minute workout.

 Multiple workouts are just one of the many perks that come with setting up a gym right inside your home.
 Whether you convert a spare room or just clear a little space in the corner, a home gym is an incredible fitness resource for the whole family.

-5 fundamental reasons for owning a home gym
+Consider these five fundamental reasons why owning a home gym just makes sense:

 You create a workout oasis that separates you from the rest of the world.

 With a home gym, you are making fitness choices based on your need, not what’s available.
 The days of walking into the gym and finding the one piece of equipment you wanted to use unavailable are over.
 A home gym offers flexibility, so you can vary your routines any way you feel necessary to meet your goals.
 Create a strategy that works for you instead of trying to fit into a commercial gym’s one-size-fits-all program.